googleapis/google-cloud-python/ndb/MIGRATION_NOTES.md

 Specifically, any function or method that dealt directly with protocol buffers will no longer work.
 The Datastore `.protobuf` definitions have changed significantly from the barely public API used by App Engine to the current published API.
 Additionally, this version of NDB mostly delegates to `google.cloud.datastore` for parsing data returned by RPCs, which is a significant internal refactoring.

 - `ModelAdapter` is no longer used.
-In legacy NDB, this was passed to Datastore so that calls to Datastore RPCs could yield NDB entities directly from Datastore RPC calls.
+In legacy NDB, this was passed to the Datastore RPC client so that calls to Datastore RPCs could yield NDB entities directly from Datastore RPC calls.
 AFAIK, Datastore no longer accepts an adapter for adpating entities.
 At any rate, we no longer do it that way.
 - `Property._db_get_value` is no longer used.
-It worked directly with Datastore protocol buffers, work which is now delegated to Datastore.
+It worked directly with Datastore protocol buffers, work which is now delegated to `google.cloud.datastore`.
 - `Model._deserialize` is no longer used.
 It worked directly with protocol buffers, so wasn't really salvageable.
 Unfortunately, there were comments indicating it was overridden by subclasses.
 Hopefully this isn't broadly the